Southern Japan

 Bullet train to Kyoto

-Experience the zen atmosphere and tranquility of the Arashiyama bamboo forest.
-It is one of the most popular SPOTS in Japan, famous for its monkey park and stunning natural beauty.
+We'll experience the zen atmosphere and tranquillity of the Arashiyama Bamboo Grove.
+It's one of Japan's most popular spots, renowned for its monkey park and beautiful nature.

 We can't miss the manga craze.
-Here, even 80-year-old grandpas and grandmas eagerly follow every new issue of their favourite magazine.
-We will explore the international Manga Museum, home to over 300,000 magazines, an exhibition that traces the timeline of manga, and many more attractions.
+Here, even 80-year-old grandfathers and grandmothers keep up with every new issue of their favourite magazine.
+We'll explore the international Manga Museum – over 300,000 magazines and an exhibition tracing the journey of manga through time.

-We will stroll through the Kiyomizu-dera complex, one of the oldest and best-preserved SPOTS in the country.
-Here flows the spring of pure water, and you can take a sip and offer prayers for health, love, or success.
-The path leading to this destination is lined with souvenir shops and is a great shopping SPOT.
+We'll wander through the Kiyomizu-dera complex, one of the oldest and best-preserved in the country.
+Here flows the spring of pure water, and we can drink from it and wish for health, love, or success.
+The path to the temple is lined with souvenir shops, making it a great place to shop.

-Tea ceremony with Maiko/Geiko/, at the end of which you can ask her any questions and take memorable photos.
+Tea ceremony with Maiko/Geiko/, at the end of which we can ask questions of any kind and take memorable photos.
+Overnight stay at Miyako Kyoto Hachijo 4*.

 Deer, Castles, and a Flight South